BIBLIOGRAPHY

 Psychotherapy Networker, 27 (6), pp. 38-43, 58 (Nov-Dec 2003).

 Four case examples show that when the unconscious basis of anxiety and panic symptoms is brought to light, a deep sense and coherence is found, and that effective methods of transformation embrace rather than try to counteract these underlying emotional truths.
-Download reprint»
+Download»

 Coherence Therapy toolkit for focused, in-depth effectiveness (revised edition)